svylabs/soar-rewards/README.md

 ```

 Once the rewards have been claimed for a particular claim, the cycle can be repeated as many times as one wants.

+We are using SP1 prover for this prototype and the following helps with setting up the repo and testing the flow.

 # Testing